teddylfwu/AAAI21-Virtual-Conference/README.md

 ### Plenary

 Plenary make up the official program of the conference.
-For EMNLP, we had live events and prerecorded keynote talks.
+For AAAI'21, we had live events and prerecorded keynote talks.
 Keynotes were prerecorded but livestreamed via SlidesLive.
 Panels were fully live and used CART real-time captioning.
 We did not add the prerecorded talks to the plenary page before the talk was done.
 Each plenary details page can either have one video or a list of videos.
 It can also have a RocketChat channel.
 The default is to just show one SlidesLive video.
 Refer to